grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 ## What's new documentation development process

-You publish What’s new content to the website through the website Content Management System (CMS).
+What’s new content is published to the website through the website Content Management System (CMS).
 To add a new note, browse to the [What's new CMS collection](https://admin.grafana.com/content-admin/#/collections/whats-new).

 Because this platform is meant to be used by the entire organization, by default anyone can contribute and publish to What’s new, without the need for approval.
-Quality assurance is a conversation within and between contributing teams and internal stakeholders, but there are some best practice guidelines described in the last two sections of this topic.
+_Quality assurance is a conversation within and between contributing teams and internal stakeholders_, but there are some best practice guidelines described in the last two sections of this topic.

-You should enter release notes into the CMS two to four weeks before the feature is available, depending on the size of the product or feature.
+Enter release notes into the CMS two to four weeks before the feature is available, depending on the size of the product or feature.
 This gives the Go To Market (GTM) team time for promotion and enablement.
 For Grafana versioned releases, have your content entered in the CMS by the cut-off date communicated by the delivery team.
 For more information, refer to the [Record Announce Document Ship (RADS) guidelines](https://grafana-intranet--simpplr.vf.force.com/apex/simpplr__app?u=/site/a145f000001dCXBAA2/page/a125f000004oOF7AAM).